Failing to hash into supersingular isogeny graphs: Existing methods

 The Charles-Goren-Lauter hash function \cite{CGL} hashes into the supersingular curves over $\FF_{p^2}$.
 At each vertex of the supersingular isogeny graph, the out-directed edges are labelled in some fixed deterministic manner.
 Starting from a known curve such as $j=1728$, the bitstring to be hashed is interpreted as directions for a walk through the graph, via the labelling just mentioned.
 If the walk is sufficiently long, it is known from the properties of the graph (it is Ramanujan) that the endpoint will be uniformly randomly chosen from amongst all the vertices of the graph~\cite{CGL}.
 However, the walk itself is a path to $j=1728$ and therefore the path-finding problem from the endpoint is trivial, unless this information is discarded by a trusted authority.

 The CM method of Br\"oker \cite{Bro2009} finds supersingular roots of a Hilbert class polynomial.
 The Hilbert class polynomial $H_{\mathcal{O},p}$ for a quadratic order $\mathcal{O}$ modulo $p$ is a polynomial in $\FF_p[x]$ whose roots in $\overline{\mathbb{F}}_p$ are the $j$-invariants of elliptic curves whose endomorphism rings contain a copy of $\mathcal{O}$.
 In order to apply known root-finding algorithms, or indeed, to obtain the polynomial at all, the degree of $H_{\mathcal{O},p}$ must be small.
 This implies that $\mathcal{O}$ itself has non-integral elements of small norm.
 The images of such elements in the endomorphism ring are termed \emph{small endomorphisms}, and so all the curves obtained have small endomorphisms.
 At the very least, it follows that the curves obtained are far from uniformly distributed.
 Furthermore, having a small endomorphism is known to be a serious vulnerability \cite{LB2020,CPV20}.
 Precisely, Castryck, Panny and Vercauteren~\cite{CPV20} study the CSIDH case and show how to efficiently compute an ideal class as required to break CSIDH when given a small degree endomorphism.
 Love and Boneh~\cite{LB2020} consider the more general case, such as arises in SIDH, and also show a general and efficient approach to computing isogenies between any two such curves in this setting.
+In general, anything which reveals the endomorphism ring will be a vulnerability \cite{Wesolowski21}.